reconnaissanceblindchess/reconchess/docs/source/bot_create.rst

 Creating a bot
 ==============

-To create a python-reconchess bot, extend the :class:`reconchess.Player` base class and implement the abstract methods that it has.
+To create a reconchess bot, extend the :class:`reconchess.Player` base class and implement the abstract methods that it has.
 In order to use the reconchess scripts, the main python file you pass into the scripts must contain exactly 1 sub class of :class:`reconchess.Player`.